xumesang/xumesang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Nanjing University of Science and Technology, Assistant Professor Zhishan A-403 (Jiangyin Campus)
+I'm an Assistant Professor at the School of Cyber Science and Engineering, Nanjing University of Science and Technology.

 Research Interests
 ======